 This lake is not very big, but it is exceptionally picturesque!
 Nestled between the mountains of Djouce and Luggala, Lough Tay is one of the most beautiful places in Wicklow Mountains National Park.

 The dark waters and white sand beach have likened this body of water to one of Ireland’s most famous beverages: locals know Lough Tay as “Guinness Lake”.
+Of course, the lake and surrounding lands were also owned by the Guinness family for almost 100 years

 10. Marlay Park